“Painting is very easy when you don’t know how, but very difficult when you do”

 There are literally thousands of choices of different colours.
-Paint manufactures have the urge to constantly produce a new variety or shade of pigment.
+Paint manufacturers have the urge to constantly produce a new variety or shade of pigment.

 To tell you that this is the ‘magic bullet’, the wonder colour that will solve all your painting problems.

-However, when we combine the principles from classical painting with the new modern materials of acrylic painting to create a method of painting that is both simple for the beginner to create pleasing results and broad enough for more practiced artists to continue their study.
+However, when we combine the principles from classical painting with the new modern materials of acrylic painting to create a method of painting that is both simple for the beginner to create pleasing results and broad enough for more practised artists to continue their study.

 3 simple steps to begin:

 Step 1.
 Apply a coloured ground.

 This will help to give you a unified tone to work onto and give you a nice under glow of colour for this particular painting.
 See: How to apply a yellow ochre-coloured ground.